2nd Somerset Militia: French Revolutionary Wars

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793 and the Somerset Militia took up its usual home defence and garrison duties.
-In an attempt to have as many men as possible under arms for home defence in order to release regulars, in 1796 the Government created the Supplementary Militia, a compulsory levy of men to be trained for 20 days a year in their spare time, and to be incorporated in the Regular Militia in emergency.
+In an attempt to have as many men as possible under arms for home defence to release regulars, in 1796 the Government created the Supplementary Militia, a compulsory levy of men to be trained for 20 days a year in their spare time, and to be incorporated in the Regular Militia in emergency.
 Somerset's new quota was fixed at 2960 men, and two additional battalions were formed from these men in 1797 as well as bringing the 1st Somerset Militia up to full strength.
 The new battalions were the Eastern Battalion at Bath, and the Western Battalion at Taunton; later they were designated the 2nd and 3rd Somerset Militia.
 On 24 February 1797 the 1st Somerset Militia sent a detachment of three officers, six sergeants, two drummer and 15 rank and file to Bath to train the supplementaries.
 Both new regiments were embodied on 12 March 1798 and each was sent a cadre of 3 sergeants, 3 corporals and 6 'well-drilled privates' from the 1st Somersets to serve as non-commissioned officers.

 On 17 March both the 1st Somerset and the 'Somerset Supplementary' regiments were ordered to complete their Grenadier and Light Companies to 100 strong, ready to be incorporated with those from other militia regiments into composite Grenadier and Light battalions.
 These were formed on 8 May, at Maker and Stanborough respectively, in the coast defences of South West England.
 After training, the rest of the Eastern Battalion under Colonel Tynte (Note: Probably Col John Johnson, formerly of the 1st Foot Guards, who had married the niece and heiress of the previous colonel and changed his name to Kemeys-Tynte.) followed them to camp at Charleston Down, arriving on 18 June.

 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 Hostilities ended with the Treaty of Amiens on 27 March 1802, and the militia were disembodied.